rooftopcellist/chatbot-template/README.md

 ## Limitations to Be Aware Of

-- The chatbot can currentlyonly answer based on information in your documents
+- The chatbot can currently only answer based on information in your documents
 - It may occasionally provide incomplete or inaccurate information
 - Complex, nuanced topics might require human expertise
 - The quality of answers depends on the quality of your documentation